jkoelker/python-nest/README.md

 #nest_thermostat

 **a Python interface for the Nest Thermostat**

 *fork of pynest by Scott M Baker, smbaker@gmail.com, http://www.smbaker.com/*

 ##Installation

+For this fork
+`[sudo] python setup.py install`

-`[sudo] pip install nest-thermostat`
+For earlier version maintained by FiloSottile at https://github.com/FiloSottile/nest_thermostat `[sudo] pip install nest-thermostat`

 ##Usage